Let’s face it, classic vehicles aren’t the pinnacle of performance. Sure, there’s a lot to be said about the feel of an

 What You'll Need

-First off, you will need a bevy of tools to perform an engine swap.
-You’ll need everything from ratchets, to a shop crane.
-Be sure to have to a good space set aside for all of the many parts and tools you will need for this swap.
-Additionally, a lot of the steps of performing an engine swap may require a helping hand or two, so be sure to dust off your Rolodex before officially deciding to start this project.
+First off, you will need a collection of tools to perform an engine swap.
+You’ll need ratchets, a shop crane, wrenches, and screwdrivers at the very least, and most likely will need additional tools throughout the process.
+Be sure to have a good space set aside for all of the many parts and tools you will need for this swap.
+Additionally, a lot of the steps of performing an engine swap may require a helping hand or two, so let your friends know you'll need some help.

 Again, it's imperative that you set out a zone for working on this engine swap.
 The number of parts and tools can quickly get confusing.
 Also, if you want to install the Coyote engine using the frame off approach, then you will need space for both the frame and the outer body of the Bronco.
 It’s possible to drop the engine directly into the Bronco, but the frame off approach will make the whole process a bit simpler.

 Beyond the tools and setup, there are quite a lot of components that will need to be replaced or upgraded to make